nickdcox/ml-linear-airfare-prediction/README.md

 The *app.py* files provides the code we used to create the Flask and Google Map web user interface.
 Data from the *airport_codes.csv* file on the OneDrive was used to map from BTS airport codes to airport codes more familiar to users (e.g., JFK, LAX) and to provide GPS coordinates for the Google Map API to map flight routes.

 The web application is available at http://nickdcox.pythonanywhere.com/ and can be used just like a standard airline booking engine, by selecting options from the drop-down boxes and clicking predict.
-The web application utilizes the base model that we produced.
+The web application utilizes the XGBoost model with the base set of features.